 Can I drive to Moraine Lake?

 No - Since 2023, personal vehicles are not permitted to access Moraine Lake.
-As a tour operator, we have special permits which allow us access to Moraine Lake as well as special parking at Lake Louise, which regularly closes to the public due to reaching full capacity.
+As a tour operator, we have special permits which allow us access to Moraine Lake.

-What is the best time to visit Moraine Lake and Lake Louise?
+What is the best time to visit Moraine Lake?

-Sunrise is becoming an increasingly popular choice for visitors year-round, however, the crowds are typically much smaller at sunrise than they are in the later morning and afternoon.
+Sunrise is an increasingly popular choice for visitors year-round, however, the crowds are typically much smaller at sunrise than they are later in the day

-The best time to visit Moraine Lake and Lake Louise is typically from July and August, when the weather is pleasant, and the lakes are thawed, revealing their stunning turquoise waters.
+The best time to visit Moraine Lake is typically throughout July and August, when the weather is pleasant, and the lakes are thawed, revealing their stunning turquoise waters.
 However, if you prefer fewer crowds, consider visiting during early June or September to mid-October.

 What should I wear and what should I bring for the tour?